arun-kr-reddy/notes/life.md

 - *an engineer can do for a dime what any damn fool can do for a dollar*
 - *code is read more than it is written*
 - *temporary solutions often become permanent problems*
+- *advertising has us chasing cars & clothes, working jobs we hate so we can buy shit we don't need*